FLOSSforScience/FLOSSforScience.github.io/_posts/2019-11-01-season-2-episode-11.markdown

 # Outline

-In episode 22, we interviewed Robert Dodier from the Maxima project.
-After a brief introduction and a presentation of Robert's current uses for Maxima he introduced what is Maxima and what can be achieved with it.
-We discussed some core concepts of Maxima's language as well as how to access the documentation within the software to help users.
-Then discussion went on about the interesting origin story of Maxima and its origin as a tool for AI.
-We then talked about the current state of the project and how can someone provide help.
-As well as our usual quick questions, we had an interesting discussion about the social aspects within FLOSS and other self-organized projects.
+In episode 23, we interviewed Dan Quintana from the University of Oslo.
+We started the discussion with him by asking the link between all his subjects of interest and where R fits into his workflow.
+We then had an extensive discussion about R including his must have R packages and the synthpop package for generating synthetic datasets.
+We then widened the discussion and talked about the multiple facets of open science and reproducibility.
+Dan then talked about what he sees as one of the next big challenge of science.
+We finished the interview with our usual quick questions.

 # About Dan Quintana: